potentpwnables/potentpwnables.github.io/_posts/0001-01-07-investigating-web-server-breach-part-ii.md

 ## The Analysis

-Let’s start by loading the log file, which, as you may recall, was stored in `%SystemRoot$\xampp\apache\logs\access.log`.
+Let’s start by loading the log file for the web server, which, as you may recall is running XAMPP, and thus the logs are stored in `%SystemRoot$\xampp\apache\logs\access.log`.
 I’ll be using [R](https://www.r-project.org/about.html) and its [tidyverse](https://www.tidyverse.org/) set of packages to analyze the